 Parents are invited to participate in daily lectures and panel discussions on topics pertaining to their role in their children’s musical education.
 In addition, they can register for the Suzuki Foundation Course, Every Child Can!©, which is offered as part of the Teacher Development Program.

 What to Expect

 Your Child’s Schedule

 The GWSI is designed as a full day activity for the majority of its students.
 That being said, a full day may be too long for the youngest children.
-Every effort will be made to reduce the period of time that very young students must be present in order to complete their Master, Group/Repertory, Music Mind Games and Play-in classes.
+Every effort will be made to reduce the period of time that very young students must be present in order to complete their Master, Group/Repertory and Music Enrichment Classes.
 While children are encouraged to attend afternoon and evening recitals and are sure to find these events stimulating and inspirational, attendance is optional for very young children who are not up to a full day of classes.
-If there is one performance you child should not skip, it is the Final Concert during which all students participating in repertory classes are expected to perform, including Twinklers.

 Transition Between Classes

-Classes are 50-55 minutes in length to allow students to move from one class to the next.
-Students are expected to be on time for each class.
-This is particularly important for group classes such as repertory, play-in and orchestra classes.
+Classes are 50-55 minutes in length to allow students a break between online classrooms and performances.
+Students are expected to be on time for each class and logged in with video and microphone on.

 If you have space in your schedule between assigned classes, this is a good time for practice and the only time for observation.

 Students should reserve at least one free time period for practicing.
 Virtual practice rooms will be offered via zoom.
 Practice help will be available from GWSI faculty.

 Students should also reserve a time slot for observation.
 Observing another lesson can sometimes be even more inspiring than participating in one.